As soon as I spotted that second pink line on my pregnancy test, I was giddy.

 3. Oh God, Will I Ever Sleep Again?

 We just started sleeping better (aka more like humans sleep and not some kind of wild animal always on watch for predators, afraid to close our eyes for more than a few hours).
 Why are we starting it all over?
 I thought the middle of the night feedings were hard the first time—I don’t even want to think about the levels of exhaustion I will attain this time.
 That’s it.
 I will just have to relegate myself to micronaps and start going to the freezer first when I can’t find my keys.

-What the Hell Am I Going to Do with My Toddler with a Newborn Velcroed to Me?
+5. What the Heck Am I Going to Do with My Toddler with a Newborn Velcroed to Me?

 Please, Lord, make this new baby just a smidge more relaxed and easygoing than my first.
 I won’t be so bold as to ask for a baby that actually sleeps, but if I could just put him down a couple times a day, that would be great.

 I can see my toddler side-eyeing me already for packing him around in the sling all day just like I had to do with her.
 And bringing him into my bed?
 No way will she be ok with that.
 Growing up we got a kitten to accompany our adult cat, and right after we brought him home she pushed him off the couch with a very decisive flick of her paw.
 I imagine it will be something like that.

 As I said before, these fears are probably completely irrational and we will settle into our new normal just like we did with our first baby.
 She will smother him with kisses and her heart will stretch to make room for him just like ours will—until he gets old enough to take away her toys.
 Then it will be war.
 Pray for me?